 - Sentimental items

-So first you start by unpacking the closet, then the book shelves, etc. Put everything in a pile and then go through item by item deciding whether it adds enough value to your life to keep.
+This method requires you to make a mess in order to clean up your mess.
+You start by unpacking the closet, then the bookshelves, etc. Put everything in a pile and then go through item by item deciding whether it adds enough value to your life to keep.

 This might be the hardest part, but there is a method for this too.
 When you look at the item, Marie Kondo says to ask yourself: Does this item spark joy?
 Will it continue to spark joy?
 If the answer is yes, the item should probably stay in the family.
 But if you are moving into a smaller living space, you may not have room for it, so you may have to give it to a family member or friend instead.